Black Hole Radiation with Modified Dispersion Relation in Tunneling Paradigm: Static Frame: Entropy in Brick Wall Model

 we have

-We find that the $x$-integrals diverge as $x\rightarrow1$ and a wall near the horizon is needed.
-However, the entropy for the Unruh dispersion relation was also found finite in \cite{EBW-Chang:2003sa}.
-This might be due to different generalization of the Hamilton-Jacobi equation in curved space in \cite{EBW-Chang:2003sa}.
+We find that the $x$-integrals diverge as $x\rightarrow1$, and a wall near the horizon is needed.
+However, the entropy for the Unruh dispersion relation was also found finite in \cite{IN-Chang:2003sa}.
+This might be due to different modifications of the dispersion relation in \cite{IN-Chang:2003sa} and our paper.
+In particular, from eqn. $\left( 16\right) $ in \cite{IN-Chang:2003sa}, it showed that only the MDR along the radial direction was modified by the transplanckian effect in \cite{IN-Chang:2003sa}.
 In the remaining of section, we will consider two cases, in one of which the $x$-integrals converge, and in the other they diverge.